splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 To update charts or dashboards that reference the deprecated attributes as tags, follow these steps.

 #.
 For each affected chart, select :guilabel:`Chart actions`, then :guilabel:`Open`.
 #.
-Go to the plot builder and edit the filter to change the reference to both the old and the new tag names.
-Or, select :guilabel:`View SignalFlow` to edit the ``filter()`` function to reference the new tag.
+Go to the plot builder and edit the filter to change the reference to both the new tag names.
+Or, if you need to see data from the old tags, select :guilabel:`View SignalFlow` to edit the ``filter()`` function to reference both the old and the new tags.

 Example SignalFlow that uses both old and new tags: